GeoTecINIT/awarns-framework/packages/ble/README.md

 ```
 ## Usage

 After installing and setting up this plugin, you'll have access to two different tasks to scan for Bluetooth Low Energy (BLE) devices seen nearby.
-The result, will be a [BleScan](#ble-scan) record, described below.
+The result, will be a [BleScan](#blescan) record, described below.

 ### Tasks

-#### Acquire a single ble scan
+#### Acquire a single BLE scan

 > **Task name**: `acquirePhoneBleScan`
 >